2025 “Gateway to Cyber” Summer Campers

 • Be able to participate for the full week of camp in addition to remote pre- and post-camp activities

-• Students from underrepresented groups in cybersecurity (minorities and females) are especially encouraged to apply and will receive priority consideration
+• Students from underrepresented groups in cybersecurity are encouraged to apply

 • Student entering grades 11 and 12 will receive priority consideration